NoSequel/Portage/README.md

 # Portage
 Portage is a multi-purpose, extensible network, optimized core written in Kotlin.
+I currently do not recommend using it in it's current state, therefore I won't publish releases for this until further notice.

 # Todo
 - We currently do not have any form of synchronization, therefore it should ideally only be used on single-instance servers, we are planning to add this as a feature later on.